 To put that maternal anxiety in perspective, look at some examples of gay apparel children donned during the heyday of fancy-dress balls in England during the late 1890s and early 1900s.
 Fairy tale and storybook characters, queens and clowns (Pierrot was not a scary creep) were all favorites for dress-up costumes then.
 The publisher, Dean’s Rag Book Company, also marketed a brochure promoting different costumes based on illustrations in their books–you paid for the instructions, but received the “rag book material” gratis as thanks for the willingness to be a living advertisement for Dean at a public ball or carnival.
 Unfortunately, the Cotsen textile collection does not own an example of the fancy dress costumes.

 Another book in the collection confirms that costumes like these did not just exist in the eye of the illustrator.
 It features a dozen plates of fabulous costumes, any of which makes the construction of the adorable mermaid suit look like child’s play.
 Miller’s costumes also suggest that they were built to last for more than one party for more than one child.
 For each of the late Victorian costumes, color choices, fabric suggestions, estimates for yardage and special materials were all provided.
 It was also possible for families with deep pockets to purchase them ready-made.
 Neither option was especially reasonable, from the standpoint of time or money.

-Nowadays trick ortreaters wouldn’t recognize many of the characters in the Miller book.
-New ones from contemporary children’s books, cartoons, and movies have taken their place.
-How about some of the strong women from Greek mythology and French history memorialized in the book of pantins, or jointed paper dolls, below?
+Today’s trick or treaters wouldn’t recognize many of the characters in the Miller because new ones from contemporary children’s books, cartoons, and movies have taken their place.
+How about some of the strong women from Greek mythology and French history celebrated in the book of pantins, or jointed paper dolls, below?
 They could be the inspiration for a new super heroine with or without the horse.
 No need to explain who Penthesilea was, except in a head-to-head with a mom with a chair in the Classics department.